kanziebub/SurvivalProtocol/rulebook.md

 ## Rehost

 Failure to start a match caused by server problems, natural disasters, or specific technical problems can result in a rehost of the lobby.
-If the game is to be rehosted, all players MUST maintain the same character picks + Main Augment.
-Rehosts will also sometimes occur in the case of player disconnections, according to section [Disconnect during Online Match.]
-[Failure to do so will be subjected to -2 points for each rule broken]
+If the game is to be rehosted, all players MUST maintain the same character picks, main augment, and tac skill.
+Rehosts will also sometimes occur in the case of player disconnections, according to section [Disconnect during Online Match] [Failure to do so will be subjected to -2 points for each rule broken]

 > **Example**: **Player A** retains the same character pick but fails to pick the same previously selected **Main Augment**, therefore **-2 points** will be deducted.
 If both options are picked wrongly, **-4 points** will be deducted.